Importing Plywood to the USA: ‘Wood’ You Know What to Do?

 Does Imported Plywood Need to be Fumigated?

-In an effort to prevent pests and invasive species from entering the country, chemical treatments to fumigate shipments are often done.
-For timber products, heat treatments in kilns are also used.
+In an effort to prevent pests and invasive species from entering the country, chemical or heat treatments to fumigate shipments are often done.
 The manufacturing process to produce plywood submits it to both high heat and pressure which makes fumigation unnecessary.

 Manufacturing plywood removes any pests or other invasive lifeforms in the wood that would otherwise be removed by chemical or heat processes.
 It is because of this process that plywood is not as heavily regulated as other types of timber and timber products that enter the U.S.